microsoft/PowerApps-Samples/cds/PowerAppsChecker/PowerShell/PowerApps.Checker/README.md

 ## What is it?
-This sample demonstrates how to interact with the *PowerApps checker* services.
-This service is used by the *Solution checker* feature in the *PowerApps Maker Portal*.
-The included PowerShell module, *PowerApps.Checker*, is a sample script module and it contains what is needed to utilize.
-It includes a psm1 file that has the script logic.
+This sample demonstrates how to interact with the *PowerApps checker* service.
+This service is used by the *Solution checker* feature in the *PowerApps Maker Portal* along with the tooling for ISV and Dynamics 365 package certifications.
+This sample PowerShell module, *PowerApps.Checker*, is a script module that provides an example of interacting with this service.
+The logic is contained in the psm1 file making it readily available for viewing.

 ## How to install
 1. Download or clone the repo so that you have a local copy